dphilla/wasm-vfs/README.md

 Am initial experimental implementation of a Virtual Filesystem with Syscall-like interfaces

-Can be used with [wasm-libc-interfaces](https://github.com/dphilla/wasm-libc-interfaces) or [wasi-libc-interfaces](https://github.com/dphilla/wasi-libc-interfaces) for (very basic) Wasm-first file i/o operations

 ## Use

 Wasm-VFS has a wide range of use-cases, from acting as a virtualized layer on native platforms, to working as a the primary FS abstraction in Wasm-first application evnironments.
 Some examples:

 - cient-side app deployment(link)
-- a safer OSI image(link) (swapping for a native FS in a docker img)
+- a safer OSI image
-- kernel-free boxes(link)
-- truly isomorphic operating environments(link)
+- truly isomorphic operating environments

 **Not yet for production use - use at own risk**